UCL/git-novice/_episodes/04-changes.md

 {: .output}

 So far, so good:
-we've added one line to the end of the file
-(shown with a `+` in the first column).
+we've replaced one line (shown with a `-` in the first column) with a new line (shown with a `+` in the first column).
 Now let's put that change in the staging area and see what `git diff` reports: